vgmstream/vgmstream/README.md

 vgmstream source.

 #### GENH
-A byte header placed right before the original data, modyfing it.
+A byte header placed right before the original data, modifying it.
 The resulting file must be `(name).genh`.
 Contains static header data.

 Programs like VGMToolbox can help to create *GENH*, but consider using *TXTH*